 However, there is a lot more self-study involved in online learning experiences, especially those catering to higher education and professionals who seek to up-skill.
 Similarly, these programs are also more assignment-oriented, allowing greater flexibility in schedule and course load management, especially for working professionals.
 Therefore, you may be enrolled in an online MBA no GMAT required while trying to enhance your business skills, be ready for the assignment-based coursework coming your way.
 And juggling both work and studies can be quite a challenge.

 If you’re okay with it, that’s great.
-But suppose you’re bad at completing assignments on time and suck at meeting deadlines; here are a few tips that might come in handy.
+But suppose you’re bad at completing assignments on time and suck at meeting deadlines, you can look for an assignment writing service, or continue reading to know a few tips that might come in handy.

 Put your phone away

 One of the most significant distractions students at any level encounter while trying to complete their assignments on time is the darn smartphone!
 Texting people, browsing social media and playing games are some of the most common ways to kill productivity.
 While taking breaks while studying is helpful, you might not realize how much time you are wasting by doing random stuff on your phone.
 The average break should be for roughly 10 minutes.
 Anything more prolonged, and you’ll fall behind schedule as the assignment deadline approaches.
 And let’s be honest, how many students take a ten-minute break to play with their phones.
 You’re cheating if you say anything less than 30 minutes!

 It’s simple, put your phone away and don’t look at it till you complete your assignments.
 If you can’t resist, consider putting it someplace far from your current location, like another room.
 Getting up to retrieve it can seem like a monumental task!